FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 Before we start we should add our new Angular app in the portal of [Auth0](https://auth0.com/).

-There fore create an account and add your application in the dashboard of Auth0.
+First create an account and add your application in the dashboard of Auth0.
 Be sure to select `Single page WebApplication` as we are doing an Angular app next.

 ![Auth0 creating a single page app](https://cdn.offering.solutions/img/articles/2021-02-03/auth0-app.jpg)

-Once this is created and we know that our Angular app will run on the domain `http(s)://localhost:4200` be sure to add these urls into the correct fields of Auth0.
-I am adding both, http and https, here.
-Just that when I switch to https I do not have to get that entries changed again.
+Once this is created and we know that our Angular app will run on the domain `http(s)://localhost:4200` locally be sure to add these urls into the correct fields of Auth0.
+I am adding both, http and https, here. in case that that I switch to https I do not have to get that entries changed again.

 ![Auth0 adding all domains](https://cdn.offering.solutions/img/articles/2021-02-03/allowed-urls.jpg)

-That was it for the Auth0 configuration.
 On the same page where we add the allowed urls on top there is a chapter for the `Basic Information`.
-We need the values `ClientId` and `domain` values from there to use it in our Angular application next.
+We need the values `ClientId` and `Domain` from there and place it in our Angular application next.

 ## Creating the Angular app and install the dependencies

-We can create the Angular app like normal with
+We can create the Angular app with

 ```
 ng new auth0-angular-ngrx